refinedev/refine/documentation/docs/tutorial/1-getting-started/5-deploy-project.md

 <Checklist>

 <ChecklistItem id="deploy-your-project">
-I deployed my app to the Netfly.
+I have deployed my app to the Netfly.
 </ChecklistItem>

 </Checklist>